Basketball Referee

 Best Rated

-Asked by midd44 over 7 years ago
+Asked by TJ about 7 years ago

 If a defensive player enters the FT lane during a foul shot early, realizes it, and gets back behind the lane line before the attempt, is it still a lane violation?

-Asked by Mike about 7 years ago
+Asked by Mike over 7 years ago

 Once a violation, always a violation.
 The referee should hold a fist straight out indicating a delayed violation.
 If the free throw does not go in, it is shot again.